What is pyrethrin/pyrethroid what are they used for?

 - NEVER use a flea or tick product for dogs on a cat.

 - Avoid using over the counter flea or tick products.
-Veterinarian prescribed flea treatments are generally more effective & safer to use on pets.
+Veterinarian prescribed flea treatments are generally more effective and safer to use on pets.

-- Speak to your veterinarian & follow his/her recommendations for flea & tick medications.
+- Speak to your veterinarian and follow his/her recommendations for flea and tick medications.